-Please note that both unexcused and excused absences are recorded to calculate the maximum absences (20%) allowed in any didactic course.
+- No absences are permitted for clinical (experiential) coursework, and students are required to make up any missed clinical hours. - NOTE: Both unexcused and excused absences are recorded to calculate the maximum absences (20%) allowed for any didactic course.
+See the Excused Absence Policy.